$0 Germany Citizenship (Einbürgerung) Guide — Quick-Start Checklist

 • Supporting documents: application receipt, follow-up letter, any authority correspondence

-Court fees for an Untätigkeitsklage in a naturalization matter are approximately EUR 483, based on the standard value of the matter (EUR 5,000) multiplied by the applicable fee rate.
-You pay this fee at the time of filing.
-If the court rules in your favor and orders the authority to decide, the authority bears the court costs.
+Court fees apply to an Untätigkeitsklage, but the current amount depends on the court's fee calculation and the value of the matter.
+Confirm the current amount with the relevant Verwaltungsgericht before filing.
+If the court rules in your favor and orders the authority to decide, the authority may bear the court costs.

 Filing by post to the Verwaltungsgericht is sufficient.
 You do not need to appear in person for the initial filing.